 Turnitin is an online plagiarism prevention software.
-It helps promote originality in student work, improve student writing/research skills, encourage collaborative learning, and save instructor time. eCourseware integration has been done to make checking student work a seamless task.
-Check out our document Turnitin Getting Started to begin.
+It helps promote originality in student work, improve student writing/research skills, encourage collaborative learning, and save instructor time.
+Canvas integration has been done to make checking student work a seamless task.

 Where Do I Begin?

 Update yourself with the current UofM policies regarding academic integrity.
 These are listed in the student handbook (PDF) and faculty handbooks.

 Read the Faculty Legal Advisory Statement provided by the Office of Legal Counsel regarding Turnitin use by your students.
 You should also include this statement in your student syllabus: